THE FUR INDUSTRY FAILS EVERY TEST OF MORALITY ~ NOTHING JUSTIFIES EXPOSING ANIMALS TO PROLONGED SUFFERING FOR ITEMS NOBODY NEEDS IN THE 21st CENTURY.

 Chinchillas are naturally found in rocky crevices and can jump as high as one meter.
 In other words they need lots of space.

 Rabbits are social and intelligent creatures.
 They love to play and groom each other.

-Angora Rabbits are plucked for their fur.
+Although rabbits are not killed for Angora fur, they can be plucked raw for their fur.
 If this is done in a cruel way, rabbits scream in agony while this happens.

 Raccoons are primarily nocturnal, but are often seen frolicking during the day when feeling safe.
 They are intelligent animals who, sadly, have had to adapt to the loss of their habitat because of human development.
 They will make their nests almost anywhere—in tree cavities, brush piles, abandoned burrows, chimneys, attics, and barn lofts—and usually have more than one den.
 They have routines for finding food and shelter, and they can plot out and remember different hiding places for each.
 In the wild, raccoons can live seven years or longer.

 Raccoons are brutally killed by cruel humans who covet their fur.
 Like foxes, raccoons are hunted by starved dogs and often suffer in steel-jaw traps, where they endure hours of agony before they are killed—or chew an arm or leg off in an effort to escape.